MohamedEl1/MohamedEl1/README.md

 ### Hi there 👋 I'm Mohamed

 - 🔭 I’m currently working on stocks app for retailers!
-- 👯 I’m looking to collaborate on software engineer projects
+- 👯 I’m looking to collaborate on software projects web/mobile
 - 💬 Ask me about my experience and projects
 - 📫 How to reach me: mohamed.abedelhakim@ucdconnect.ie
 - ⚡ Fun fact: Mint and green tea enthusiast!